3-Days Before Conference l 15 Minutes Before Session l Starting the Session l Instructional Video

 As OFC will be presented in a hybrid format, the responsibility of the presider is more important than ever.
 All presiders are expected to be at the conference in person.
 We ask all presiders to check-in at least 15 minutes before your session begins to ensure each session has a designated presider, and confer with the speakers and room monitor to understand how each presentation will be delivered.

 Perform these steps to ensure you are prepared for your session responsibilities.

-- Confirm your acceptance of the assignment via the link in the email you received from OFC Management staff.
+- Confirm your acceptance of the assignment via the link in the email you received from OFC Management staff (firstname.lastname@example.org)

-- Read the entirety of these instructions to familiarize yourself with the Session Presider Directions for Virtual Meetings.
+- Read the entirety of these instructions to familiarize yourself with the Session Presider Instructions.

-Presiders will be focused on conducting the session, introducing the speakers, and handling the Q&A by reading written questions.
-There will be a designated Room Monitor from CLEO Management who will assist with getting the Zoom session running, assist with any pre-session questions, and help confirm everything is working.
+Presiders will be focused on conducting the session, introducing the speakers, and handling the Q&A by alternating between in person questions and reading written questions from the Zoom Q&A box and the mobile app.
+There will be a designated Room Monitor from OFC Management who will assist with getting the Zoom session running for remote speakers and registrants, assist with any pre-session questions and help confirm that everything is working.

 - Have the speaker order and time readily available, as it will assist you in running an effective session.
-You can access it either through the Online Program Planner or through the mobile app.
+You can access it either through the Online Schedule or the mobile app.

-- Check in with the OFC Management Room Monitor and speakers to ensure that you understand whether the presentations will be given live and/or whether there will be a live Q&A segment.
+- Check in with the OFC Management Room Monitor and speakers to ensure that you understand how the presentations will be delivered and/or whether there will be a live Q&A segment.